What Is the Process When Your Car is Stolen – 5 Easy Steps To Follow

 Car insurance companies offer useful stolen car insurance.
 However, look at the minimum car insurance requirements before investing in it.

 If your stolen car is recovered, the recovering officers from the department of motor vehicles will inform you right away.
 You can contact your insurance company to inform them of the development.
-If your vehicle is damaged, comprehensive from your insurance agency will cover the cost of repairs.
+If your vehicle is damaged, a comprehensive from your insurance agency will cover the cost of repairs.
 You’d be responsible for the deductible amount with your auto insurance claim.
 This way, you will not have to face the total loss alone.
 The majority of insurance providers offer comprehensive auto insurance with a 30-day waiting period.
 They then proclaim the stolen vehicle to be permanently lost.
 Your auto insurance company will then give you the “fair market value” of your car.
 This is how much a car like yours would sell for on the marketplace.